top of page

 Other creative exists:

-3. Pets – if you’re doing an outdoor wedding, or on a farm, you can ask guests or the venue to bring out some animals/pets to be front and center as you walk down an aisle.
-Maybe nothing with feathers, and leashes are strongly encouraged.
+6. Pets – if you’re doing an outdoor wedding, or on a farm, you can ask guests or the venue to bring out some animals/pets to be front and center as you walk down an aisle.
+Having professional pet attendants is highly recommended!

 bottom of page